instantOS/instantNIX/README.md

 Detailed instructions on how to install and use instantOS tools with Nix or on NixOS can be found in the [instantNix Wiki](https://github.com/instantOS/instantNIX/wiki).
 In this Readme we only give you a very quick overview.
+Currently, there are two approaches:

+- cloning the repo
-Currently there are two methods, installing from the Nix User Repository (NUR) or cloning the repo.
+- installing from the Nix User Repository (NUR)

-In both cases, first [install Nix](https://nixos.org/nix/manual/#chap-installation) on your system if not already installed.
+In both cases, first [install Nix](https://nixos.org/nix/manual/#chap-installation) on your system if not already installed:

 ```console
 curl -L https://nixos.org/nix/install | sh